 All official European Union website addresses are in the europa.eu domain.

-See all EU institutions and bodiesKey message: Human consumption of antibacterial medication in the EU largely rebounded to pre-pandemic levels in 2022, following a drop in their intake between 2019 and 2020.
+See all EU institutions and bodiesKey message: Human consumption of antibacterial medication in the EU largely rebounded to pre-pandemic levels in 2022 and 2023, following a drop in their intake between 2019 and 2020.
 This renews concerns about antimicrobial resistance.

 The European Surveillance of Antimicrobial Consumption Network (ESAC-Net), coordinated by the European Centre for Disease Prevention and Control (ECDC), collects national annual sales and reimbursement data on the consumption of antimicrobial medication — including antibiotics — in EU and European Economic Area (EEA) countries.